LosersUnited/AutoCSS/README.md

 ```

 # Template
-This is how the .css file should be structured for full functionality
+This is how the file should be structured for full functionality

 > [!IMPORTANT]
 > AutoCSS does NOT change how normal css works